hadialqattan/no-darkreader/README.md

 ## Usage

-Setup your HTML file, then it should work properly!
+Setup your `index.html` file, then it should work properly:

 ```html
 ...